- About Us

 Hornby Island's New Free Store Opens Its Doors

-Hornby Islanders are awaiting a resurrection they can call their own, and fittingly, it happens on Easter Sunday.
+Hornby Islanders celebrated a resurrection they can call their own, and fittingly, it happened on Easter Sunday, 2015.

-Half a year after the original structure’s demolition, The Hornby Island Free Store will re-open this weekend.
+Half a year after the original structure’s demolition, The Hornby Island Free Store re-opened.

 In 2001 the Hornby